Best Practices in Food Waste and Organics Collection Operations

 The changing ton continues to evolve.
 Equipment manufacturers are adapting to this change and developing specialized equipment that optimize the waste stream to maximize collection efficiencies.
 An auger packing system is one of these innovations.

 Segregated food waste and organics collection present different challenges compared to that of conventional municipal solid waste or recyclables.
 Alone, food and organics waste contain high liquid content and as wastes are segregated, the characteristics of the municipal solid waste stream change.
 Gone are the food and beverage containers, packaging materials, and other household items that help to absorb these liquids and their smells.
 The food waste and organic materials become something resembling a slurry that conventional collection vehicles simply push around into every nook and cranny in and out of the truck body.
-Modern truck body manufacturers must consider and optimize for these specific waste stream differences.
+Modern manufacturers of organic waste collection trucks must consider and optimize for these specific waste stream differences.
 Following are four important challenges to consider when collecting organics and food waste.

 #1: High Moisture Content